Skip to main content

 Man’s Search for Meaning - Book summary

 In a concentration camp, all meaning and life goals are stripped away.
 When left with nothing but the skin on their backs, why do some prisoners persevere and survive while others collapse or give up?
 Viktor Frankl believed that man’s search for meaning is a powerful driving force that allows mankind to overcome extreme odds and achieve extraordinary feats.
-His experience in the concentration camps reinforced his beliefs and inspired him to develop logotherapy.
+His experience in the Nazi concentration camps and finding a deeper meaning in suffering inspired him to develop logotherapy.

 A Concentration Camp Prisoner’s Psychological Journey